 The Flanders Four and Other Vintage Motorcycle Photos and History

-My mom turned up this photo of her mother during my recent visit.
-I'd never seen it before.
-Wow, it's hard to imagine my grandmother in the early 1900s on a motorcycle.
+My mom brought out this vintage photo of her mother during one of my visits.
+Somehow, I'd never seen it before.
+One doesn't think of your grandmother in the early 1900s on a motorcycle.

-I did some research about the motorbike (the Flanders 4) that my grandmother is riding.
+Being a librarian, I couldn't resist doing some research about the motorbike (the Flanders 4) that my grandmother is riding.
 I found some fascinating background information on it.

 More about the 1911 Flander's Motorcycle

 My mom told me the story about this motorcycle.
 Her uncle, Albert Vining, owned it before World War 1.
-The family lived in Tyro, Kansas.
-He had a temper and would get really angry with the motorcycle when it wouldn't start.
-One day Albert blew his stack, and took a sledgehammer to the bike, destroying it.
+The family lived in the small southeast Kansas town of Tyro.
+Albert had a temper and would get really angry with the motorcycle when it wouldn't start.
+One day he blew his stack, and took a sledgehammer to the bike, destroying it.